Niftory/niftory-samples/README.md

-# Niftory Samples
+# Niftory

-Welcome to the Niftory Samples repo!
+#### web3 made easy
+The Niftory API distills everything you need to integrate web3 concepts like NFTs in your application into a platform that any developer can use.
+Our platform will turbo-charge your time-to-market by abstracting away all the complexity, so you can focus on experimenting, iterating quickly, and building rich web3 apps.

+Read the accompanying docs at [docs.niftory.com](https://docs.niftory.com).

-Check out the sample to get started:
+### Check out the sample apps to get started:

-- [Basic App](/basic-app/README.md) - A Next.js app for simple authentication, viewing, and transferring functionality.
+- Basic App - A Next.js app for simple authentication, viewing, and transferring functionality.
+- More coming soon!

+### Ready to start your own project?
+Contact getstarted@niftory.com to connect with our team for onboarding.